-I play the pipe organ, and I'm studying organ performance.
+I'm a native of Pasadena, although during the school year I'm a graduate student at the Cleveland Institute of Music.
+I play the pipe organ, and I'm in my last year working on my master of music in organ performance.
 Eventually, I want to get a doctorate and work as a church music director or (ideally) the professor of organ at a small college.
-And relax, I'm not too religious.
-I just find the music very moving and powerful.
-You know that stereotype about the guy whistfully saying "Aahhhhh, Bach!!!" while lifting his arm to the heavens?
+I'm not religious; I just find the music very moving and powerful.
+You know that stereotype about the guy wistfully saying "Aahhhhh, Bach!!!" while lifting his arm to the heavens?
 That's basically me. :^P

 My bachelor's degree is actually in physics rather than music.
-I got my bachelor's degree in Cleveland too, at Case Western.
+I got my bachelor's degree in Cleveland too, at Case Western Reserve University.
 I'm glad that I studied physics as an undergrad--it's nice to have floating around in your head, and on occasion it comes in handy.

 Let's see.
 When I'm not frantically practicing, what do I do....
 I guess you could say my first love in life was railroads and steam locomotives.
 I volunteer at a railroad museum maintaining and operating a steam locomotive from 1922, and I'm a federally qualified locomotive engineer.
 My grandfather, great-grandfather, and great-great-grandfather all worked for the Santa Fe Railway, so maybe it's genetic....

-I also really like going on random adventures, either in the city or in the mountains or rural highways.
-I've discovered probably 20 awesome ice cream shops that way, and I've found some beautiful vistas.
-Sometimes it turns out to be a bit of a misadventure--my friend and I spent New Year's Eve one year stuck in snow on Mt.
+I also really like going on random adventures, although not in the way most people use the phrase.
+Sometimes I'll drive around the city, the mountains, or the desert with no real destination in mind, just seeing what I discover along the way.
+In the city I've found probably 20 awesome ice cream shops that way, and in the mountains I've seen some immensely beautiful vistas and sunsets.
+Sometimes it turns out to be a bit of a misadventure--my friend and I spent New Year's Eve one year stuck in snow on a small forest road on Mt.
 Gleason, which is north of LA.
 I don't plan on ever doing that again, but it was definitely worth it once--the sunrise the next morning was amazing!